wmgeolab/gbDocs/docs/docs/10-workflow-overview/end-to-end-pipeline.md

 _insert screenshot of attribute table guidance_
 2. Edit the Fields of the attribute table
 3. Ensure the following fields exist in the attribute table:
-   - Name (Text type, length = 50)
+   a.
+Name (Text type, length = 50)
-   - ISO Code (Text type, length = 50)
+   b.
+ISO Code (Text type, length = 50)
-   - ADM Level (Text type, length 50)
+   c.
+ADM Level (Text type, length 50)
-   - Object ID
+   d.
+Object ID
-   - Shape
+   e.
+Shape
+   To add a field, hit the "add field" ribbon near the bottom of the pane, using the respective criteria.
 4. Delete all the other fields that aren't needed.
 To do so, right click on the green box to the left of the field name and click delete.
-5.
+Save all progress.
+5. Fill in the fields accurately.
+   a.
+Return to the original attribute table table.
+   b.
+The fields just made should be empty, but we'll be using the "Calculate Field" tool to populate them.
+     1. Hit the name of the field you want to populate.
+Hit the “Calculate Field” button, located at the top of the table.
+The “Calculate Field” pane will appear.
+     2. In the “Field Name” box, select the name of the field you want to populate.
+We can start with the “**Name**” field.
+        a.
+For the “Name” field, we’re just copying the contents of an existing field.
+The box that says “Name” = ____ is where we build the expression.
+        b.
+Double click the name of the original field with the names of the divisions.
+It will automatically fill in the blank.
+        c.
+Hit run.
+     3. **ISO_Code and Level**
+        a.
+The “Calculate Field” pane will still be up.
+Let’s do “ISO_Code” next.
+        b.
+Select “ISO_Code” from the “Field Name” dropdown.
+You’re not copying information from another column; you’re simply filling in the same ISO code for each row in the table.
+In the “ISO_Code” = ___ space, type in (include the quotes): “County’s ISO Code” Quotes are how you represent a string/text in python.
+        c.
+ISO codes are only needed for **ADM0s** and **ADM1s**.
+For ADM0 use the generalized “country’s ISO code”, but for ADM1 use the 3166-2 code as specified, accessible [here](https://www.iso.org/obp/ui/#home) with “country codes” selected.
+        _insert photo of example with the 3166-2 code_
+        d.
+Hit “OK” or “Apply”
+        e.
+Repeat the same thing for level, except you would fill the “Level” = ____ space with “ADMX”.
+For example, the level for an ADM4 boundary would be “ADM4”.

+Now that all fields are populated in the Attribute Table
+1. Order the fields in this order: Object ID, Shape, Name, Level, ISO_Code
+   a.
+Click on the title of the column and drag to relocate the fields.
+   _insert final attribute table example_